partylikeits1983/miden-tutorials/book/src/rust-client/mint_consume_send_tutorial.md

 client.submit_transaction(tx_execution_result).await?;
 ```

-## Step 4: Sending Tokens to Other Accounts
+## Step 4: Sending tokens to other accounts
 Now that Alice has tokens in her wallet, she wants to send some tokens to some of her friends.
 She has two options.
 She can create a separate transaction for each transfer to each friend, or she can batch the transfer in a single transaction.

 The standard asset transfer note on Miden is the P2ID note (Pay to Id).
 There is also the P2IDR (Pay to Id Reclaimable) variant which allows the creator of the note to reclaim the note after a certain block height.